Steven-Klavins/bank-tech-test/README.md

 # bank-tech-test

-**This week at Makers we needed to build a simple bank account app** We were informed we did not need to link the app to a database or implement a command-line interface that takes input from STDIN.
+**This week at Makers we were asked to build a simple bank account application** The requirments of the project specifide we did not need to link the app to a database, nor did we need to implement a command-line interface.
+Despite not having these things I feel they could easily be implimented in future if needed as this is a rather small project and it has minimal dependancies.

-**The user story was as follows**
+**The user story we were provided was as follows**

 **Given** a client makes a deposit of 1000 on 10-01-2012
 **And** a deposit of 2000 on 13-01-2012